A2Faisal/SESAME/README.md

 ## Installation Instructions
 ### If you want to use conda to manage your  environment
 conda create -n sesame_env

 conda activate sesame_env

 conda install pip

-pip install sesame
+pip install opensesame

 ### Then at the top of your python script,
-import sesame as sm
+import opensesame as sm

 ## Goals